4.2. Image Segmentation#

 for epoch in range(initial_epoch, epochs):

-train_log = epoch_loop(transfer_model, train_loader, criterion, optimizer)
+train_log = epoch_loop(model, train_loader, criterion, optimiser)

-val_log = epoch_loop(transfer_model, val_loader, criterion, None)
+val_log = epoch_loop(model, val_loader, criterion, optimiser=None)

 (

-epoch, np.mean(train_log[1]), np.mean(train_log[0]),
+np.mean(train_log[1]), np.mean(train_log[0]),

-epoch, np.mean(val_log[1]), np.mean(val_log[0])
+np.mean(val_log[1]), np.mean(val_log[0])

 ))